CryptoManiac/open-ethereum-pool-pps/docs/GettingStarted.md

-# Rinning a PPS mining pool for beginners
+# Running a PPS mining pool for beginners

 First, I'll try to formulate a set of simple principles.

 1. Keep in mind that running PPS pool is RISKY.
-If you're not ready for that, please consider using rinsk-free PPLNS system.
+If you're not ready for that, please consider using risk-free PPLNS system.
 2. Don't overestimate your ability to balance the incomings and payments.
 Mining is basically a roulette and outcomes of wrong decisions may be catastrophic.
 3. Keep your service as simple as possible.
 Please avoid implementation of unnecessary functionality.
 Your life is dependent on that, literally.